 The BD-P3600 was designed as a set-top box while one model up, the BD-P4600 was designed as a wall mount unit.
 While the BD-P4600 is smaller and more compact, the BD-P3600 is not less as it also has a high-glossy and stylish design that will only compliment your entertainment center (frankly, it looks cool).
 This BD-P3600 is slim and shiny at the same time and that means it’s a magnet for fingerprints and dust.
 That’s not big deal because you will be using the universal remote anyways, so the touching will be at the minimum.

-There are touch-sensitive controls (that's right, there are no actual buttons on this unit) on the top for power, eject and playback control.
+There are touch-sensitive controls (that’s right, there are no actual buttons on this unit) on the top for power, eject, and playback control.
 Just below the controls on the lower right, there is a little door that hides the USB port.
-The back has an array of different output ports such as the HDMI, Component, Composite, SPDIF, Ethernet (RJ-45), another USB (4 pin USB Type A) and 7.1 channel line-out.
+The back has an array of different output ports such as the HDMI, Component, Composite, SPDIF, Ethernet (RJ-45), another USB (4 pin USB Type A), and 7.1 channel line-out.
 Wired connect can be a pain if your router is in a different room or even a few feet away from the player.
-But not to worry, you get a Wireless adapter that you can plug in to the USB port on the front (if signal strength is not so good) or back (preferred to keep it out of the way).
+But not to worry, you get a Wireless adapter that you can plug into the USB port on the front (if the signal strength is not so good) or back (preferred to keep it out of the way).

 This BD-P3600 is also capable of streaming media directly from a connected PC on your network.
-It is compatible with MP3, JPEG and DivX formats.
+It is compatible with MP3, JPEG, and DivX formats.
 This is all in theory as I have yet to get this feature to successfully work with my network environment at home.
 Maybe recent upgrades would make this function to actually work and the setup to be easier.
-There is also a online update/upgrade feature on this unit that will actually update the firmware directly from Samsung.
+There is also an online update/upgrade feature on this unit that will actually update the firmware directly from Samsung.
 While I like the idea, the upgrades do take what seems to be an eternity.
-The very first time I checked for updates, it said there were not updates available even when Samsungs website had an update.
+The very first time I checked for updates, it said there were no updates available even when Samsung’s website had an update.
 So I had to download and copy it to a USB flash drive for my very first update.
 After that, Samsung seems to have fixed that issue with the updates not working.
-I cannot stress this enough, but online updates takes forever and ever, so have other plans to keep yourself busy while the update runs.
+I cannot stress this enough, but online updates take forever, and ever, so have other plans to keep yourself busy while the update runs.

 I hardly ever use Pandora as I don’t like the music on there (I would rather listen to my own personal MP3 collection or my iPod).
 I do play clips from YouTube that I have saved to my playlist (usually music videos) and they play fine without any issues.
 The quality is decent but not as good at Netflix.